 (Read: don’t blame yourself.
 Breathe.
 This is stressful enough.)

-What color is an evaporation line on a pregnancy test?
+What color are evaporation lines on pregnancy tests?

-Evaporation line vs faint positive—how do you tell which is which?
+In the great evaporation line vs faint positive debate, how do you tell which is which?

 The key difference is that an evaporation line is colorless (which may appear as a faded gray on most tests).